 This small NGO began by providing the village of Todmordon with free access to local, organic produce by planting fruit trees, vegetables and herbs in public spaces throughout the town.
 Community members come out to tend the gardens together on weekends and everyone is welcome share the bounty.
 Now, they’re helping towns all over the world do the same.
 To learn more, visit Incredible Edible’s website.

 Western consumer culture spreads the message far and wide that farming is stupid, village life is backward, and young people must move to cities if they want to progress.
-But young people in the remote Gambian villages where Africa Organics works have access to a lot of things most people in cities – even in the industrialized countries — lack; land of their own, clean water and fertile soil, knowledge of how to grow food and build houses in a sustainable fashion.
+But young people in the remote Gambian villages where Africa Organics works have access to a lot of things most people in cities – especially in the industrialized countries — lack; land of their own, clean water and fertile soil, knowledge of how to grow food and build houses in a sustainable fashion.
 The Home Farm Project helps young people who want to stay in (or return to) their villages establish permanent, diverse, sustainable farms, and works to lend prestige to Gambia’s traditional knowledge and skills.
 To learn more, visit http://www.africaorganics.org.

 Photo by Home Farm Project — By Bioversity International (CC BY-NC-ND 2.0)

 Ixpiyakok Women’s Association

 Founded in 1984, the Ixpiyakok Women’s Association (ADEMI) is a local food organization run by and for women and families in Guatemala’s Chimaltenango region.
 ADEMI originally comprised a small group of Mayan widows who wished to combat malnutrition in their community.
 Now, ADEMI has grown to promote the value and health benefits of ancient seed varieties, native heirloom fruits and vegetables and family gardening in over thirty communities in the region.
 To learn more about ADEMI, read their case study by the Equator Initiative.